-The investment portfolio as at 31 December 2024 includes loans reported at amortised cost less impairment with a material valuation of £8.45m.
-Some of the loans were either fully or partially impaired as at year end.
+The investment portfolio as at 31 December 2024 includes loans reported at amortised cost less impairment with a material valuation of £64.04m.
+Some of the loans were partially impaired as at year end.

 Loans at amortised cost less impairment are initially recognised at a carrying value equivalent to the funds advanced to the borrower.